Kurdish trial in Düsseldorf: Crown witness

-The prosecution relied mainly on the declarations of crown witness Ali Centiner, who was charged with the murder of Murat Bayrakli.
+The prosecution relied mainly on the declarations of crown witness Ali Cetiner, who was charged with the murder of Murat Bayrakli.
 Usually a murderer would get a life sentence if found guilty.
 But due to the new crown witness law which was introduced in June 1989 with support of the Public Prosecutor General Kurt Rebmann and the Government of Helmut Kohl, Centiner would await only a verdict of a few years if in exchange he would be a witness in the Kurdish trial in Düsseldorf.
 Eventually, he was sentenced to 5 years imprisonment.
 The fact that the prosecution accepted the help of a witness who incriminated his former accomplices in exchange of a lower sentence, raised critical comments by the German politician of the Social Democratic Party (SPD) Herta Däubler-Gmelin while both, the German association of judges like the German Bar Association opposed the crown witness law.